Vessels of Honor: Training in the Essentials of Spiritual Direction

 There is a $50 application fee, which will be applied toward the total cost for applicants who are accepted to the program, and a $250 deposit is due upon acceptance to the program.
 An installment payment plan is available, though an 8% discount will be given if full program payment is made before the opening retreat (payment by August 7th).

-Application Process: The application is available at the bottom of this article and on our website, or you can request one by emailing Cn.
-Joanne Martin at firstname.lastname@example.org.
-Applications are now being received and will be accepted until May30th, allowing us to interview applicants and notify those accepted by June 15th.
+Application Process: The application is available at the bottom of this article, or you can request one by emailing Cn.
+Joanne Martin at email@example.com.
+Applications are now being received and will be accepted until May 30th, allowing us to interview applicants and notify those accepted by June 15th.
 It is our goal to hold interest meetings in April in locations around the diocese if circumstances permit.

 All applications will be fully considered, though for this pilot cohort, priority consideration will be given to male applicants and those intending to serve in the Anglican Diocese of Pittsburgh.
 This priority is because these are the most urgent needs in our diocese at this time.